 Nic the Tripper at Nth Fitzroy performing “Memphis”

 Moved up the street to 611 brunswick st. Nth Fitzroy Nic Cave would visit for free heroin, he walked up our stairs and past my open bedroom window while the Bob Dylan song “Ballad of a Thin Man” played in my room it summed him up beautifully, “you walk into the room with a pencil and then you frown you see somebody naked and you say who is that man you try so hard but you cant understand just what you will say when you get home, do you Mr Jones?”

 I was lucky to survive with a good helping of some fine cold turkey and apple sauce.
-I would move to Windsor near the Cemetery on Dandenong Rd, then to St Kilda Grey Street, then lived in East St Kilda with a macca the h freak who was always getting raided by the drug squad,guns would come through the window with the word freeze!
-So I’d freeze, it was like being in a war with a loser, Noah Taylor the actor would visit this house.
+I would move to Windsor near the Cemetery on Dandenong Rd, then to St Kilda Grey Street, then lived in East St Kilda with a macca the h freak who was always getting raided by the drug squad, windows glass would smash and guns would come through the window with the word FREEZE!
+So I’d freeze, it was like being in a war with a loser.
+The police were cool with me as I had obviously no holes in my arms, however they had missed the ornate plate of mushrooms that I had placed in the kitchen.
+Along with the police Noah Taylor the actor would visit this house.

-1988 went to my first Techno inner city Melbourne Flinders Lane Soma, quite an eye opener to future possibilities.
+1988 went to my first inner city rave in Melbourne Flinders Lane “Soma”, quite an eye opener to future possibilities.
 DJ were hidden behind a black masking cloth and at one stage of the night everyone danced in circles ( and dilated pupils).
 Six years later I would endeavour to make this music my lifestyle.

 Posters by Pru Brooks, Nic Chancellor.

 Poster created by Darren Smith, I was on my way home from rehab in Sydney this is the only gig I never made it to.

 Pound Bend upper Yarra River near Warandyte. photo by Darren